Large N Optimization for multi-matrix systems: Methods

 To explore how the total number of loops grows, it is useful to consider the blind partition function, obtained by setting $y=\alpha=x$.
 The coefficient of $\alpha^n$ counts the total number of loops constructed using $n$ matrices.
 The blind partition function is

-demonstrating an extremely rapid growth in the number of invariants.
+demonstrating an extremely rapid growth in the number of invariants (loops).

-Our numerical implementation of loop space dynamics truncates to the subspace of invariants, given by all loops with $L_{\rm max}=2l-2$ matrices or less in the trace.
+\paragraph{Loop space truncation.} Our numerical implementation of loop space dynamics truncates to the subspace of invariants, given by all loops with $L_{\rm max}=2l-2$ matrices or less in the trace.
 In this scheme $\Omega$ is an $N_\Omega\times N_\Omega$ matrix, where $N_\Omega$ is the number of loops with $l$ matrices or less in the trace. $\Omega$ itself depends on a total of $N_{\rm Loops}$, which is the number of loops with $2l-2$ matrices or less.
 For this reason, our minimization scheme minimizes with respect to $N_{\rm Loops}$ independent variables.
-The values of $N_\Omega$ and $N_{\rm Loops}$ for values $3\le l\le 10$ are given in Table \ref{table:1} below.
+The values of $L_{\rm max}$, $N_\Omega$ and $N_{\rm Loops}$ for values $3\le l\le 10$ are given in Table \ref{table:1} below.

-For the minimization, we parametrize $M_1$ and $M_2$ using $N+N^2$ master variables.
+For the minimization, we parametrize $M_1$ and $M_2$ using $N+N^2$ real valued master variables.
 These are the $N$ eigenvalues for $M_1$ and the $N^2$ matrix elements in $M_2$.
 For a given $l$ we must choose the number of colors $N$ large enough that $N^2+N\ge N_{\rm Loops}$.
-To obtain the large $N$ background, our numerical experiments focus on $l=9$, so that we keep a total of 8 923 loops.
+To obtain the large $N$ background, our numerical experiments focus on $l=9$, so that we keep a total of 8923 loops.
 We choose $N=94$ so that there are a total of 8930 master variables.

-To obtain the spectrum based on master variables, one needs to preserve the matrix structure of the loop derivatives (\ref{MatDeriv}) with respect to both $M_1$ and $M_2$.
-We then truncate equation (\ref{MasterSpectrum}) as follows
+\paragraph{Spectrum calculation.} To obtain the fluctuation spectrum based on master variables, one needs to preserve the matrix structure of the loop derivatives \eqref{MatDeriv} with respect to both $M_1$ and $M_2$.
+We then truncate the mass matrix equation \eqref{MasterSpectrum} as follows

+Here the ``bar'' symbols represent the complex conjugate.
+The mass matrix $\mathcal{M}_{\alpha\beta}$ is a matrix of dimension